ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

 12. Enable PostgreSQL to listen for remote connections.

-    1. For RHV 4.0 and RHV 4.1, ensure the `listen_addresses` line in `/var/lib/pgsql/data/postgresql.conf` matches the following example:
+    1. For RHV 4.0, 4.1, and 4.4 ensure the `listen_addresses` line in `/var/lib/pgsql/data/postgresql.conf` matches the following example:

             listen_addresses  =  '*'